Maxscores/palindromic-lwc/README.md

 - [x] file input
 - [x] read file
 - [x] have child component for displaying letter freq
+- [ ] have child component for displaying sentences
 - [ ] design UI to display sentences and counts of letter frequency